-The Board delegates specific duties and responsibilities to certain committees and has established an Audit Committee, a Remuneration Committee and a Nominations Committee, as described more fully below.
+The Board delegates specific duties and responsibilities to certain committees and has an Audit and Risk Committee, a Remuneration Committee and a Nominations Committee, as described more fully below.

-The Audit Committee is appointed by the Board to assist the Board in fulfilling its obligations relating to the integrity of the internal financial controls and financial reporting of the Company, including in relation to standards set by the Financial Reporting Council for Client Assets (“CASS”) audit purposes
+The Audit and Risk Committee is appointed by the Board to assist the Board in fulfilling its obligations relating to the integrity of the internal financial controls and financial reporting of the Company, including in relation to standards set by the Financial Reporting Council for Client Assets (“CASS”) audit purposes.

-The Audit Committee comprises its Chair Dr Jonathan Pell, Ian Metcalfe and Caroline Plumb OBE.
+The Audit and Risk Committee comprises Dr Jonathan Pell as Chair, Caroline Plumb OBE and Ian Metcalfe OBE.
 Executive Directors attend by invitation.
-The Audit Committee will meet at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.
-It has unrestricted access to the Group's external auditor.
-The Audit Committee Terms of Reference can be found here.
+The Audit and Risk Committee will meet at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.
+It has unrestricted access to the Group’s external auditor.
+The Audit and Risk Committee Terms of Reference can be found here.

 The Remuneration Committee is responsible for determining and agreeing with the Board the framework for the remuneration of the Chair, the Executive Directors and other designated senior executives and, within the terms of the agreed framework, determining the total individual remuneration packages of such persons including, where appropriate, bonuses, share options or other long term incentive plans.
 The remuneration of Non-executive Directors is a matter for the Chair and the Executive Directors.
+The remuneration of the Chair is a matter for the Board.
 No Director is involved in any decision as to his or her own remuneration.

-The Remuneration Committee comprises Ian Metcalfe as Chair and Caroline Plumb OBE.
+The Remuneration Committee comprises Diane Seymour-Williams as Chair, Ian Metcalfe OBE and Dr Jonathan Pell.
 The Remuneration Committee will meet at least twice a year and otherwise as required.
 The Remuneration Committee Terms of Reference can be found here.